satellite-image-deep-learning/techniques/README.md

 ## Image Captioning & Visual Question Answering
 * [remote-sensing-image-caption](https://github.com/TalentBoy2333/remote-sensing-image-caption) -> image classification and image caption by PyTorch
 * [VQA-easy2hard](https://gitlab.lrz.de/ai4eo/reasoning/VQA-easy2hard) -> code for 2022 [paper](https://arxiv.org/abs/2205.03147): From Easy to Hard: Learning Language-guided Curriculum for Visual Question Answering on Remote Sensing Data
+* [CapFormer](https://github.com/Junjue-Wang/CapFormer) -> Pure transformer for remote sensing image caption

 ## Few/one/zero/low shot learning
 This is a class of techniques which attempt to make predictions for classes with few, one or even zero examples provided during training.
 In zero shot learning (ZSL) the model is assisted by the provision of auxiliary information which typically consists of descriptions/semantic attributes/word embeddings for both the seen and unseen classes at train time ([ref](https://learnopencv.com/zero-shot-learning-an-introduction/)).
 These approaches are particularly relevant to remote sensing, where there may be many examples of common classes, but few or even zero examples for other classes of interest.